-Diane Lauderdale's main research areas are in social epidemiology and epidemiologic methods.
-She has carried out a series of studies of the health of immigrant populations in the United States, including studies of birth outcomes, mortality and chronic disease risk.
-She derived widely-used surname-based methods for identifying individuals from specific Asian American subpopulations in data sources lacking ethnic detail, such as administrative and vital statistics records.
-She also studies social determinants of health behaviors and use of preventive care services.
-Recent work on health behaviors has focused on sleep, including studies examining the relationship between perceived and measured sleep characteristics, social gradients in sleep, and health correlates of sleep quantity and quality.
-In joint work with Argonne National Laboratories, together with infectious disease experts, statisticians and social scientists, she is building an agent-based computational model of the Chicago population to study community-associated MRSA transmission and control measures.
+Diane Lauderdale's main research areas are social epidemiology, aging, and methods.
+She has carried out a series of studies of the health of immigrant populations in the United States, including studies of birth outcomes, disability, mortality, and chronic disease risk.
+She derived widely-used surname-based methods for identifying individuals from specific Asian American (e.g., Vietnamese) and Arab American subpopulations in data sources lacking ethnic detail, such as administrative and vital statistics records.
+Another focus has been health behaviors, including methodological studies of measurement issues and biases and social determinants of behavioral variation.
+Recent work in this area has focused on sleep.
+She is a co-investigator of the NIA-supported cohort study National Social Life, Health and Aging Project (NSHAP) and leads the sleep substudy.
+In joint work with Argonne National Laboratories, together with infectious disease experts, statisticians and social scientists, she constructed an agent-based computational model of the Chicago population to study communicable disease transmission and control measures, focused on community-associated MRSA.

 - Chen JH, Waite LJ, Lauderdale DS.
 Marriage, Relationship Quality, and Sleep among U.S. Older Adults.
 J Health Soc Behav.
 2015 Aug 13.
 [Epub ahead of print]

 - Lauderdale DS, Philip Schumm L, Kurina LM, McClintock M, Thisted RA, Chen JH,Waite L. Assessment of sleep in the National Social Life, Health, and Aging Project.
 J Gerontol B Psychol Sci Soc Sci.
 2014 Nov;69 Suppl 2:S125-33.